Smoked out of my suite on the Carnival Miracle

 Now Besterman wants to be compensated for the nicotine-saturated clothes, his dry sinus and the general discomfort that non-smokers feel when they have to inhale secondhand smoke.

-I don’t want to get drawn into that debate, although as a non-smoker, and as someone who had the identical problem on a cruise ship recently, I sympathize with this passenger.
+I prefer not to engage in that debate, but as a non-smoker who recently faced the same issue on a cruise ship, I sympathize with this passenger.
 (More on my smoke-out in a second.)

 Besterman did his best to address the complaint during his cruise.
 He believed his had a reasonable expectation of clean air in his cabin.